 If you’re looking for camping and more to do, Wisconsin’s oldest state park, Interstate Park, is just a few miles north of the trail’s end.

 Camping comes with a view at one of Wisconsin’s three original state parks, Wyalusing State Park.
-Here, you can pitch your tent on a dizzying blufftop above the confluence of the Wisconsin and Mississippi rivers.
+Here, you can pitch your tent on a blufftop above the confluence of the Wisconsin and Mississippi rivers.
 Historic sights include thousand-year-old Native American mounds (don’t miss the bear effigy) and stone walls constructed during the Great Depression by the Civilian Conservation Corps.

 Camp, hike, bike, fish or paddle the canoe trail, or check out the feature that sets this state park apart from all the others — an astronomy center.